 The most 'responsive' steering in the world is on a go-kart.
 Who would want to drive one of those around town?
 I prefer cars with 'appropriately quick' steering.
 I don't want my vehicle hanging a hard left because I decided to scratch my nose.
 But I don't want something with twenty turns lock-to-lock like a Maersk Triple E-class container ship.
 Or a '78 Lincoln Town Car.

 "On the continent" should not be confused with "Incontinent" - a condition you may suffer if you suddenly encounter a large Cinzano lorry coming at you head-on while driving on a narrow mountain road in northern Italy.

 Quirky - Dials, knobs and switches are in oddball locations.
 Such automobiles are not generally found in rental car fleets because too many first-time users have been killed or horribly maimed in accidents while trying to figure out how to turn on the windshield wipers.
 Or headlights.
 This is not good for rental car companies seeking repeat business. (see also: Saab, Citroën)

-Struggling - The manufacturer has decontented and redefined the marque and, in an effort to control costs, cut down on press perks. (e.g. - Lincoln, Mercury, Mitsubishi, Oldsmobile)
+Struggling - The manufacturer has decontented and redefined the marque and, in an effort to control costs, cut down on press perks. (e.g. - Lincoln, the late Mercury, Mitsubishi, the late Oldsmobile)

 Teutonic - Overpriced, understyled and German.